music-suite/music-suite/src/About.md

 ### Input and output

-The Music Suite works well with the following input and output formats:
+The Music Suite works well with the following input and output formats.

 * MusicXML
 * Lilypond
 * ABC notation
 * MIDI

+Other formats are being added in the near future, see [Import and export](#import-and-export) for a more detailed overview.

 ### A note on the versioning

 The Music Suite consists of a group of packages released concurrently under a common [semantic version number](http://semver.org/).
-The library was deliberately released *prematurely* in order to encourage its creator to work on it more: we expect the first truly stable version to be *2.0*.
+The library was deliberately released *prematurely* in order to encourage its developers to work on it more.

 ### More information